 Jelly: [starting to write] No, but they will.

 Sobel: Oh, let me guess!
 "LIFE IS BULLSHIT!
 I CAN'T FUCKING TAKE IT ANYMORE!
 SIGNED, THE DEAD GUY!"

-Parodied in Loaded Weapon 1.
-In a blood-splattered crime scene complete with those bullet-hole dotted lines in the wall from random automatic weapon spray, and a victim with a horrified expression on her death face and her hands grasped like claws in defense, this exhange follows:
+- Parodied in Loaded Weapon 1.
+In a blood-splattered crime scene complete with those bullet-hole dotted lines in the wall from random automatic weapon spray, and a victim with a horrified expression on her death face and her hands grasped like claws in defense, this exchange follows:

 Luger: Yep, looks like she caught herself by surprise.

-Brazilian film A Taça do Mundo é Nossa, by comedic group Casseta & Planeta, has a statue (!) being killed by the military.
+- Brazilian film A Taça do Mundo é Nossa, by comedic group Casseta & Planeta, has a statue (!) being killed by the military.
 Later, a reporter comes to cover the incident, and the General Ripper in charge states it was suicide.
-The reporter promptly asks: "How do you you commit suicide with a machine gun?"
-Then the general calls him ignorant, and asks his men to show him how do you "suicide" with such a weapon.
+The reporter promptly asks: "How do you commit suicide with a machine gun?"
+Then the general calls him ignorant and asks his men to show him how you "suicide" with such a weapon.